 Welcome to Solent University!

 Studying abroad is an exciting adventure.
 It is important you prepare yourself for your arrival, first days, and weeks in the UK.
-Take a moment to read through some online booklets from the British Council.
-First Steps lists helpful pre-departure information, while Safety First covers all you need to know for these first days and weeks in the UK.
-Additional information that may be of interest to you is also available on the British Council website.
-Information about visas for studying in the UK can be found on our website, as well as on the UK Council for International Student Affairs web site.
+The British Council website has lots of information about moving to the UK to study.
+Information about visas for studying in the UK can be found on our website, as well as on the UK Council for International Student Affairs (UKCISA) website.
 The UKCISA pages are also a source of valuable information about the life in the UK.